-Accuray and RaySearch have a long-term collaboration agreement to develop and market fully-integrated solutions with RayStation, RayCare, the TomoTherapy® and CyberKnife® treatment systems.
-Using RayStation to plan for the Accuray treatment systems allows for more flexibility in a clinic with multiple treatment machines.
-The integration with RayCare brings the additional advantage of being independent of other OIS vendors.
+Accuray and RaySearch have a long-term collaboration agreement to develop and market fully integrated solutions combining RayStation and RayCare with the TomoTherapy, CyberKnife and Radixact treatment delivery systems.
+This partnership enables greater flexibility in clinics with multiple treatment machines.
+Integration with RayCare brings the additional advantage of an independent OIS.

 United Imaging Healthcare (UIH)

-One of RaySearch’s latest strategic collaborations is with UIH, founded in 2011 in Shanghai.
-The clinic has developed the world’s first medical linear accelerator with fully-integrated diagnostic-quality CT imaging, designed from the ground-up to support adaptive radiation therapy planning.
-As part of the collaboration, RaySearch will adapt RayStation and RayCare to UIH’s CT-linac, as well as UIHs standard linac.
-The UIH treatment machines will be the first conventional linacs to be integrated with RayCare.
+One of RaySearch’s latest strategic collaborations is with UIH, founded in 2011 in Shanghai, China.
+UIH has developed the world’s first medical linear accelerator with fully integrated diagnostic-quality CT imaging, designed from the ground up to support adaptive therapy planning.
+As part of the collaboration, RaySearch will adapt RayStation and RayCare to UIH’s CT linac and standard linac.

-ProNova Solutions LLC provides proton therapy solutions for cancer treatment worldwide.
-The company develops ProNova SC360, a proton therapy solution that uses superconducting magnet technology in the cyclotron and treatment gantry to reduce the size, weight and power required to deliver proton therapy treatment.
-Incorporated in 2011 and based in Knoxville, Tennessee, ProNova Solutions, LLC operates as a subsidiary of Provision Health Partners, Llc.
+ProNova Solutions, LLC. provides proton therapy solutions for cancer treatment worldwide.
+Its ProNova SC360 proton therapy solution uses superconducting magnet technology in the cyclotron and treatment gantry to reduce the size, weight and power required to deliver proton therapy treatment.
+The company was incorporated in 2011 and is based in Knoxville, Tennessee.

 Mevion Medical Systems

-Advanced Oncotherapy plc (AVO) is a UK-based developer of next-generation proton therapy technology.
-The LIGHT system (Linac Image Guided Hadron Technology) is a modular proton therapy system based on innovative technology, developed in a collaboration between the TERA project and CERN in Geneva, Switzerland.
-The entire system is designed for cost effectiveness and low maintenance and has several key features, such as multiple spot sizes and fast energy switching time.
-RayStation and RayCare will fully support the LIGHT system.
+AVO is a UK-based developer of proton therapy technology.
+The LIGHT system is a modular proton therapy system developed in a collaboration with CERN in Geneva, Switzerland.
+The system is using a linear accelerator that enables narrower beams, with features including multiple spot sizes and fast energy switching time.
+RayStation, RayCommand and RayCare will fully support the LIGHT system.

 Eckert & Ziegler BEBIG

-RaySearch and Eckert & Ziegler BEBIG, a leading European supplier of products for brachytherapy: a radiation therapy technique in which a small radioactive implant is inserted into the patient’s tissue, directly into the tumor or close to it.
-Using implants makes it possible to deliver higher dose of radiation to a smaller area than may possible with other forms of radiation therapy, thus minimizing damage to surrounding tissue and organs.
+Eckert & Ziegler BEBIG is a European supplier of products for brachytherapy: a radiation therapy technique in which a small radioactive implant is inserted into the patient’s tissue, directly into the tumor or close to it.
 Brachytherapy is most commonly used in treating prostate cancer but can be applied to many other areas, including cancers of the brain, eye, lung and skin.
 Both RayStation and RayCare will be integrated with the Eckert & Ziegler BEBIG brachytherapy systems.

 Neutron Therapeutics is a global company with locations in the US and Finland.
 The company has developed a complete single-room solution for BNCT, including an accelerator-based neutron source, treatment room equipment, and a dose engine interface to RayStation.
-The first installation of the system will be at Helsinki University Hospital, and the facility is scheduled to open in 2019.
+The first installation of the system will be at Helsinki University Hospital.

 IBA Dosimetry is a subsidiary to IBA and a leading supplier of advanced dosimetry and quality-assurance solutions for clinical and industrial applications of radiation physics.
-In 2006, RaySearch signed a long-term development and licensing agreement with IBA's subsidiary IBA Dosimetry concerning a suite of products for IMRT quality assurance and adaptive therapy.
-The agreement represented an important expansion of RaySearch’s business and the first products from the partnership, which are sold under the COMPASS® brand, were released in 2007.
+In 2006, RaySearch signed a long-term development and licensing agreement with IBA Dosimetry regarding a suite of products for quality assurance in IMRT and adaptive therapy.
+The agreement represented an important expansion of RaySearch’s business and products from the partnership are marketed under the COMPASS® brand.